 - I lost 48 lbs.
 It took me about 6 to 7 months.
 I had a few setbacks.
 My diet wasn’t always perfect in the beginning of my journey.
 I can say now that I’m a Health Coach for the program, I have been more focused and committed to eat clean and make better food choices.
-I’m more accountable because I believe you have to practice what you preach, even if no one is looking.
+I’m more accountable because I believe you have to practice what you preach even if no one is looking.

 3WV: Were there any people that tried to deter you or said negative things?
 How did you handle it?

-- Yes, you will always have those negative people that try and get in your ear and get you off track.
+- Yes, you will always have those negative people that try to get in your ear and get you off track.
 Saying, “you are fine, you don’t need to lose weight.”
 Now people say, “I’m too skinny, how much more weight are you going to lose, you don’t need to lose any more weight.”
-But I know want my goal weight and BMI should be.
+But I know what my goal weight and BMI should be.
 I know where I need to be and what makes me happy.
 Remember, this is my journey and I’m in control of what goes in my body.
 Everyone has to decide on their own about getting healthy.
 No one wants to be fat and overweight.
 I haven’t met one person overweight that has said they like being overweight or obese.

 3WV: What advice would you give to someone that was struggling with the yo-yo effect of losing weight?
 (Meaning going from plan to plan to plan)

 - I would say, try a plan that you can pretty much stay on for a lifetime.
 Change your mindset, and be realistic.
 Weight loss is not a quick fix, that’s why so many people fail at it, and gain the weight right back.
 You have to ask yourself is this something I can do always.
 Once you learn good eating habits, you have to stick to them and be consistent.
 No one plan is right for everyone.
-You have to be disciplined, and ask yourself how important is this to me?
+You have to be disciplined and ask yourself.
+“How important is this to me?”

 3WV: How important is exercise to weight loss?

 - I don’t believe exercise is very important to weight loss because you can successfully lose weight without every exercising.
 I believe, it is 90% nutrition and 10% exercise.
 You can never out exercise a poor diet.
 We all have to eat & drink to survive, but you don’t have to exercise to survive.
 I love to exercise because it keeps me active.
 If I had to walk up several flights of stairs or run to save my life, I know I could do it with ease.
-I believe exercise has its benefits, but you can not eat what you want and think you can just exercise and the weight will come off.
+I believe exercise has its benefits, but you cannot eat what you want and think you can just exercise and the weight will come off.
 I exercise daily because I like to challenge myself, build muscle, and for endurance.

 3WV: What is your advice for sustaining long term loss?

 - Just being consistent and knowing that you have to work on it daily.
 You just can’t do it when it’s convenient, you have to deny yourself some things.
 You have to change the way you look at food.
 I now look at food as a fueling and nourishment for my body.
 I no longer think of food the same way.
 When I go to an event or out to dinner, I’m always thinking of what to have, and make the best choices.
-I now skip the breads and desserts etc… I also drink plenty of water, so I will be well hydrated plus it helps you eat less.
+I now skip the breads and desserts etc… I also drink plenty of water so I will be well hydrated, plus it helps you eat less.

 3WV: What’s the name of your weight loss program?

 - I’m a part of a great program called OPTAVIA, The Optimal Weight 5 & 1 Plan.
 It’s so easy to follow, you just eat 5 of their fuelings (meals) and one of your own, which is called your Lean and Green meal each day.
 You eat every 2 to 3 hours.
 You are eating 6 times a day total.
 You also have to drink your water.
 Once you join the program, you receive a 31 day food supply.
 You are just responsible for your one Lean and Green meal.
 Everything is delivered to your home.
 It is super easy to follow, and you can definitely do it on the go.
 Not a lot of meal prep, no counting calories, no more figuring out what to eat or how much to eat, and you don’t have to exercise to get results.
 It gives you loads of energy.
-It is affordable, and cost about what most people spend per day buying food from a fast food restaurant.
+It is affordable and cost about what most people spend per day buying food from a fast food restaurant.
 It has completely transformed my mind, body, and soul!
 I believe, I’m taking good care of the temple God gave me.
-This program has changed my life, and now I’m healthier and happier.
+This program has changed my life and now I’m healthier and happier.
 I’m excited to be wearing my 1st bikini in decades.

 3WV: If someone wanted your guidance or help, how could they reach you?